top of page

 Welcome

-The Forest Professional Regulators of Canada (FPRC) is an advisory group composed of representatives of forest professional regulatory organizations across Canada and the Canadian Institute of Forestry, which represents those jurisdictions in which forestry is not a regulated profession.
+The Forest Professional Regulators of Canada (FPRC) / Organisme de réglementation des professionnels de la forêt du Canada (ORPFC) is an advisory group composed of the forest professional regulatory organizations across Canada.

 Purpose